Receta en español: Chivo Guisado

 Instructions:

 1. Wash the goat meat under running water and then add a ¼ cup of salt, until each piece is clean; Discard all the water.
 Squeeze the juice of an orange or two and rub each piece in it.
-Rinse one more time with water to remove all the salt and let the meat drain completely.
+Rinse again with water to remove all the salt and let the meat drain completely.

-2. In a container with a lid, mix the goat meat with ½ cup orange juice, onion powder, oregano, allspice, crushed garlic, soy sauce (Chinese), thyme, salt, black pepper and half of the wine for cooking.
+2. In a container with a lid, mix the goat meat with ½ cup orange juice, onion powder, oregano, allspice, crushed garlic, soy sauce (Chinese), thyme, salt, black pepper, and half of the wine for cooking.
 With a spoon or your hands stir the meat until well blended with the seasoning.
-If you already have prepared Dominican seasoning then use a cup of this seasoning and add the remaining spices/ ingredients like thyme, onion powder, soy sauce, all spice, orange juice and wine.
-Cover the container, and refrigerate overnight to allow the meat to absorb the flavoring and aroma of the herbs and spices.
-It can be cooked the same day, but for best flavor I recommend leaving until the next day, you will not regret it.
+If you already have prepared Dominican seasoning then use a cup of this seasoning and add the remaining spices/ ingredients like thyme, onion powder, soy sauce, allspice, orange juice, and wine.
+Cover the container and refrigerate overnight to allow the meat to absorb the flavoring and aroma of the herbs and spices.
+It can be cooked the same day, but for the best flavor, I recommend leaving it until the next day, you will not regret it.

 3. When the meat is ready to cook, heat a large pot and add the oil, as soon as the oil begins to heat up, sprinkle a pinch of sugar over it.
-As the sugar begins to lightly brown, add the meat, stir fry until nicely browned; Reserving the seasoning liquid for later.
-Add the brunoised onion and pepper, whole spicy pepper (optional), chopped cilantro, the reserve seasoned liquid and two cups of water.
+As the sugar begins to lightly brown, add the meat, and stir fry until nicely browned, Reserving the seasoning liquid for later.
+Add the brunoise onion and pepper, whole spicy pepper (optional), chopped cilantro, the reserve seasoned liquid, and two cups of water.
 Cover and leave on medium heat for an hour and a half or until meat is tender.
-Check constantly to see if you more water needs to be added.
+Check constantly to see if more water needs to be added.

-4. About 20 minutes before removing from the fire, add the remaining wine, 2 Tablespoons tomato paste or chopped tomatoes and check for salt and black pepper .
+4. About 20 minutes before removing from the fire, add the remaining wine, 2 Tablespoons tomato paste, or chopped tomatoes, and check for salt and black pepper.
 Try to leave with plenty of sauce.
-Serve with white rice, boiled yuca or plantains and or fried green plantains.
-Enjoy a delectable goat stew with authentic Dominican taste!
+Serve with white rice, boiled yuca or plantains, and or fried green plantains.
+Enjoy a delectable goat stew with an authentic Dominican taste!

 Notes:

-a) The bitter oranges can be substituted for lemons, but I find the orange give this dish a better taste.
+a) The bitter oranges can be substituted for lemons, but I find the orange give this dish a better and more authentic taste.

 b) For a spicy goat stew add one to two chili peppers.
 Use with moderation because sometimes these peppers can be very spicy.
 Try not to make the stew too spicy to allow everyone in the family enjoy it.
 If you want a more subtle spicy, omit the chili peppers and add a little extra black pepper if you think it is needed after having verified in step four.